hdehart/HIV_Workshop/README.md

 * **LA** - Other HIV positive individuals from the Louisiana area

 2. Go to [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) and select the nucleotide BLAST option.
-3. Paste the first sequence underneath the Enter Query Sequence box.
+3. Paste the first sequence underneath the **Enter Query Sequence box**.
 4. Keep all default options and hit **BLAST**.
 5. Explore the results of the BLAST search.
 Click on the accession number of the top hit.
 What do you think this sequence is?
 Who did it come from?